-Thank you for for visiting our blog.
-Since originally publishing this blog post, we have received valuable feedback that we represented certain conclusions as definitive when in fact they are not.
-We are reworking the piece to improve clarity and address the comparisons of how TNCs…
+Thank you for visiting RMI Outlet.
+Since originally publishing a blog post on the topic of transportation network companies (TNCs) and their impacts on cities, we have received valuable feedback that we represented certain conclusions as definitive, when in fact they are not.
+A careful evaluation of the analysis and…

 E.J. joined RMI in 2014 and is part of the transportation practice leading the effort to broadly scale the team’s work in Austin, TX, to reduce the number of single-occupant, gas-power trips that take place in urban areas.
 As part of this work, E.J. was the program manager for d2d—Your Door to Downtown, which provided discounted rides into downtown Boulder, CO, successfully eliminating over 1000 cars parked in downtown.
 He also supported RMI’s successful work to help Fort Collins, CO, develop and adopt the goal of reducing carbon emissions 80 percent by 2030.

 Prior to joining RMI, E.J. worked in aerospace for Boeing, Lockheed Martin, and Materials Research & Design.
 He has in depth experience with the analysis and design of polymer and ceramic matrix composites.
 He led a NASA program to develop a material constitutive model to simulate the high-speed impact of ceramic composite materials.
 The goal of this program was to improve the impact resistance of these materials for use in turbine engine hot-section components.
 He has also completed extensive work for Lockheed Martin and the Air Force related to sustained hypersonic flight.